Daniel 6

 Tap any highlighted phrase to jump to the commentary that unpacks it.

-Daniel 6:1-9An Excellent Spirit Was in Him
+Daniel 6:1-3An Excellent Spirit Was in Him

-The chapter opens on a man at the height of a long life.
-The youth carried captive in chapter 1 is now old, and he has outlived the entire Babylonian empire; the kingdom has changed hands, yet he is still standing - of whom Daniel was first (v.
-2).
-Darius organizes his realm under a hundred and twenty princes with three presidents over them, and Daniel rises straight to the top, so that the king thought to set him over the whole realm (v.
-3).
 The reason given is striking in its simplicity: because an excellent spirit was in him.
-It was not flattery, not maneuvering, not the right connections that lifted Daniel.
-It was a quality of character so evident that even a foreign king could not miss it.
+A quality of character so evident that even a foreign king could not miss it had lifted Daniel.
 The phrase quietly tells us what decades of faithfulness had made of him - a man whose competence and integrity were of a different order from those around him.
 This is the soil out of which everything else grows.
-The crisis of this chapter does not fall on a reckless zealot but on a man whose long, steady excellence had become impossible to ignore, and impossible, for some, to bear.3
+The crisis of this chapter does not fall on a reckless zealot but on a man whose long, steady excellence had become impossible to ignore, and impossible, for some, to bear.

 Excellence breeds envy, and envy goes hunting.
 The other officials sought to find occasion against Daniel concerning the kingdom (v.
 4) - they pored over his public conduct, his administration, his handling of power, looking for any corruption or failure they could expose.
 And here the text does something remarkable: it records their failure as Daniel's vindication.
 They could find none occasion nor fault; forasmuch as he was faithful, neither was there any error or fault found in him.
 His enemies became, against their will, the witnesses to his integrity.
-They had every motive to find a flaw and the full machinery of the state to look with, and they came up with nothing.
-So they reasoned their way to a chilling conclusion: We shall not find any occasion against this Daniel, except we find it against him concerning the law of his God (v.
-5).
-If his public life was spotless, the only place left to strike was his devotion to God.
-They would have to make his faith itself a crime.
-It is a backhanded tribute of the highest kind - a man so blameless that the only charge his enemies could bring was that he prayed.

 The plot is built with cold cleverness.
 The conspirators come before the king as a united front - presidents, governors, princes, counsellors, captains - and claim they have all consulted together (v.
 7), a lie that conveniently leaves out the most senior official of all, Daniel himself.
 They propose a decree perfectly shaped to flatter Darius and trap his best servant: that whosoever shall ask a petition of any God or man for thirty days, save of thee, O king, he shall be cast into the den of lions.
 The genius of it is that it never names Daniel; it simply outlaws prayer to anyone but the king, knowing exactly what one man will do.
-And they lock the door behind it: sign the writing, that it be not changed, according to the law of the Medes and Persians, which altereth not (v.
-8).
-Persian royal decrees were famously irreversible - a point the book returns to twice in this chapter.
-Flattered into thinking himself worthy of a month's undivided devotion, Darius signs without seeing the snare.
-The trap is now set, sealed by a law not even the king can undo.
-Everything waits on what Daniel will do when he hears.

 Daniel 6:10-18As He Did Aforetime